chefdoc/yard-chefdoc/README.md

 ### Cookbook Metadata

-Metadata information will be included in the documentation.
-Currently this is only the cookbooks name and version.
+Metadata information will be included in the documentation automatically.
+This requires a `metadata.json` to be present, not a `metadata.rb`.
+Check "cookbook vendoring" for more info.

 ### Libraries and standard YARD functionality